Chlorophytum comosum

 Overview

 The Spider Plant (Chlorophytum comosum) is a highly adaptable and forgiving houseplant, perfect for beginners.
 It's famous for its long, arching leaves, often variegated with white or cream stripes, and the small 'spiderettes' or plantlets that grow on long stems.
 These plantlets can be easily removed and rooted to create new plants, making propagation simple and fun.
-Beyond its aesthetic appeal, the Spider Plant is also known for its ability to help purify indoor air.
+Below ground, mature plants develop thick, water-storing roots that allow them to bounce back from missed waterings.

 Care Priorities